-Every year that we’ve gardened here in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.
+Every year that we’ve gardened in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

-We’re going to talk about some of the methods we use to push the limits, but also ensure we protect our gardens against frosts and our cold climate.
+We’re going to talk about some of the methods we use to push the limits, but also ensure we protect our gardens against frosts and our extreme cold climate.

 Raising Garden Starts In One Of The Harshest Environments

 We wanted to get our garden starts outside earlier than we ever have in order to maximize our precious indoor garden space.

 We are fortunate to have a really nice indoor gardening space.
 This has simply been one of our financial priorities as our gardens provide a good portion of the food we eat every year.

 We wanted to explore techniques that we could use to increase the overall capacity of our indoor garden.
 Also, we were interested in leveraging our climate to the maximum extent possible.

 This post is basically the culmination of much of that research.

 There is little doubt that you could just raise your plants under artificial lights, harden them off and plant them in the ground.
 That’s it, mission accomplished.

 For us, though, that means operating almost 600 watts of lighting continuously for three months straight.
 At subarctic utility rates, that’s not the most desirable proposition.